GENI-NSF/geni-tools/README-stitching.txt

  an existing reservation.
  - Some fatal errors at aggregates are not recognized, so the script keeps trying longer than it should.
- - In order to make resources expire at rougly the same time, stitcher currently hard-codes expected new sliver expiration times as of September, 2014.
+ - In order to make resources expire at roughly the same time, stitcher currently hard-codes expected new sliver expiration times as of September, 2014.
 This should be retrieved dynamically somehow instead.
 New aggregate types or local policies may cause problems.